 Some functions in the script reference (for example, the various GetComponent functions) are listed with a variant that has a letter T or a type name in angle brackets after the function name:-

-// The type is correctly inferred because it is defined in the function call var obj = GetComponent<Rigidbody>();
+// The type is correctly inferred since it is defined in the function call. var obj = GetComponent.<Rigidbody>();

-In C#, it can save a lot of keystrokes and cast; for example:
+In C#, it can save a lot of keystrokes and casts:-

-Any function that has a generic variant listed on its Scripting API Reference documentation page allows this special calling syntax.
+Any function that has a generic variant listed on its script reference page will allow this special calling syntax.